History of the Association for Jewish Studies

 field in the larger arena of the academic study of the humanities and social sciences in North

-research in Jewish Studies at colleges, universities, and other institutions of higher learning.
+America.
+AJS’s mission is to advance research and teaching in Jewish Studies at colleges, universities, and other institutions of higher learning, and to foster greater understanding of Jewish Studies scholarship among the wider public.
 Its

 more than 1800 members are university faculty, graduate students, independent scholars, and